Confluence laws and Hopf-Borel type theorem for operads: Introduction

-Then in the second part, the dual case is explored.
-The above isomorphisms can be obtained by duality with respect to a fixed basis.
+Then in the second part, some explicit cases are explored.
+More precisely, we will fix a basis for the vector space $\mathcal{A}(n)=\C(n)$ and dualize it.
 We explain this construction and give a simple condition for it to satisfy the hypotheses of rigidity theorem: its compatibility to the $\mathfrak{S}$-module structure.
 We then list the examples in literature which can be obtained in that way before illustrating the strength of this case with a bunch of brand new examples: PreLie coPreLie, Perm coPerm, NAP coNAP, PAN coPAN, PAN coPerm, Leibniz coAssociative, Poisson coAssociative, Leibniz coZinbiel, 2as co2as or even Dipt coDipt bialgebras.